Opendigitalradio/ODR-DabMux/README.md

 Features of ODR-DabMux:

 - Standards-compliant DAB multiplexer
-- Configuration file, see doc/example.mux
+- Configuration file, see doc/example.mux and doc/example.json
 - Timestamping support required for SFN
 - Logging to syslog
 - Monitoring using munin tool